Background pattern

 • Slower breathing (respiratory depression)

-Unknown(the frequency cannot be estimated from the available data):
+Unknown(frequency cannot be estimated from available data):

 • A drug effect that is contrary to what is normally expected (paradoxical reaction), abnormal behavior, mental disorders (psychosis), anger, these reactions are more likely in the elderly

-• Drug tolerance, falls (mainly in elderly patients and when Zolpidem Teva-ratiopharm was not taken as prescribed
+• Drug tolerance, falls (mainly in elderly patients and when Zolpidem Teva-ratiopharm was not taken as prescribed).

 • Delirium (a sudden and severe change in mental state that makes a person appear confused or disoriented).

-Reporting of side effects:
+Reporting side effects

-5. Conservation of Zolpidem Teva-ratiopharm
+5. Storage of Zolpidem Teva-ratiopharm

-Keep this medication out of the sight and reach of children.
+Keep this medicine out of sight and reach of children.

-Do not use this medication after the expiration date that appears on the packaging and in the blister pack after CAD.
+Do not use this medicine after the expiration date that appears on the packaging and on the blister pack after CAD.
 The expiration date is the last day of the month indicated.

-Medications should not be disposed of through drains or in the trash.
-Dispose of the packaging and medications you no longer need at the SIGRE collection point at the pharmacy.
-If in doubt, ask your pharmacist how to dispose of the packaging and medications you no longer need.
-By doing so, you will help protect the environment.
+Medicines should not be thrown away through wastewater or household waste.
+Deposit the packaging and medicines you no longer need at the SIGRE collection point in the pharmacy.
+If in doubt, ask your pharmacist how to dispose of the packaging and medicines you no longer need.
+This way, you will help protect the environment.

-6. Contents of the packaging and additional information
+6. Package contents and additional information

 Composition of Zolpidem Teva-ratiopharm 10 mg tablets

 • The active ingredient is zolpidem tartrate.
-Each tablet contains 10mg of zolpidem tartrate.
+Each tablet contains 10 mg of zolpidem tartrate.

-Appearance of the product and contents of the package
+Appearance of the product and package contents

-The tablets are available in packages containing 7, 10, 14, 15, 20, 28,30, 50x1, 90, and 100tablets.
+The tablets are available in packages containing 7, 10, 14, 15, 20, 28, 30, 50x1, 90, and 100 tablets.

 Only some package sizes may be marketed.

-Marketing authorization holder and responsible manufacturer
+Marketing authorization holder and manufacturer

 Marketing authorization holder